-If question 23 or 27 asked you to complete this item because you paid, or your employer paid for you, a premium for an appropriate private health insurance policy to a registered fund, you must complete Private health insurance policy details on page 4 of your tax return.
+If question 22 or 26 asked you to complete this item because you paid, or your employer paid for you, a premium to a registered health insurer for a private health insurance policy, you must complete Private health insurance policy details on page 4 of your tax return.

-If you received a statement from your registered health fund, your private health insurance policy details will be shown on the statement.
-If you did not receive a statement because your employer paid the premium for you, contact your fund or speak to your employer.
+If you received a statement from your health insurer. your private health insurance policy details will be shown on the statement.
+If you did not receive a statement because your employer paid the premium for you, contact your health insurer or speak to your employer.